milosdavidovic/blog.io/_posts/2018-03-01-angular-forms.markdown

 But this is just one peace of the puzzle.

 `<input type="text" class="form-control" id="name" name="name" ngModel>`
-To finally get access to form values, we need to use another directive - `ngModel`, to tell Angular in what elements of the form are we interested in. also, we need to give name to our element using the name attribute, and this name we will also use when accessing the elements value in our typescript code.
+To finally get access to form values, we need to use another directive: `ngModel`, to tell Angular in what elements of the form are we interested in. also, we need to give name to our element using the name attribute, and this name we will also use when accessing the elements value in our typescript code.
 Finally we are able to get value from the input element as follows:
 `console.log('Value of a name variable is: ' + form.value.name);`